SirJonthe/cmd/README.md

 github.com/SirJonthe

 ## About
-`cmd` is a minimalist framework for C++ that processes incoming commands from the CLI.
+`cmd` is a minimalist framework for C++11 that processes incoming commands from the CLI.

 ## Design
 `cmd` is designed to be as minimalist as possible while still achieving the goal of being a handy tool.